Tautological Rings of Fibrations

-It remains to identify relations between the polynomials $\kappa_i=\kappa_i(x_2,\hdots,x_{n+1})\in B_n$ which we get by fibre integrating the representative of the fibrewise Euler class in \eqref{EulerClassProjective}.
-We will show that they are in fact algebraically independent by showing that $\det (\partial \kappa_i\slash \partial x_j)$ is non-zero.
 It turns out that the polynomials representing the $\kappa_i$ are quite complicated so that it is difficult to give a closed formula for the determinant of the Jacobian.
 We will resolve this issue by focussing on the terms containing $x_{n+1}$ because it is the variable of the highest degree and it is not contained in $e^{\text{fw}}(\pi)$ so that it only arises through fibre integrating $x^{k}$ for $k>n$.
-It will be sufficient to consider elements modulo decomposables, i.e.\,for $x,y\in B_n$ then $x\sim y$ if $x-y\in (B_n^+)^2$.
+It will be sufficient to consider elements modulo decomposables, i.e. for $x,y\in B_n$ then $x\sim y$ if $x-y\in (B_n^+)^2$.
 We will start with the following observation about fibre integration.

-\begin{itemize} \item[\textbf{1.}] If $k=2,\hdots,n+1$ then $\pi_!(x^{n+k})\sim x_k\in B_n$. \end{itemize}
+\begin{itemize} \item[\textbf{1.}] If $k=2,\hdots,n+1$ then $\pi_!(x^{n+k})\sim- x_k\in B_n$. \end{itemize}

 \emph{Proof. }Rewriting $x^{n+2}$ in terms of the module basis $\{1,x,\hdots,x^n\}$, one can see that ${\pi_!(x^{n+2})=x_2}$.
-Then $\pi_!(x^{n+k})=\pi_!(x^{n+1}\cdot x^{k-1})=\sum_{i=2}^{n+1}x_i\cdot \pi_!(x^{n+k-i})$ and by induction over $k$, the only indecomposable contribution is for $i=k$. $\square$
+Then $\pi_!(x^{n+k})=\pi_!(x^{n+1}\cdot x^{k-1})=-\sum_{i=2}^{n+1}x_i\cdot \pi_!(x^{n+k-i})$ and by induction over $k$, the only indecomposable contribution is for $i=k$. $\square$

-\begin{itemize} \item[\textbf{2.}] For $i=1,\hdots,n-1$ the highest power of $x_{n+1}$ in $\kappa_i(x_2,\hdots,x_{n+1})$ is $i-1$ and the coefficient $c_i\in \Q[x_2,\hdots,x_n]$ of $x_{n+1}^{i-1}$ satisfies $c_i\sim i(n+1)^i(n-i)\cdot x_{n+1-i}$. \end{itemize}
+\begin{itemize} \item[\textbf{2.}] For $i=1,\hdots,n-1$ the highest power of $x_{n+1}$ in $\kappa_i(x_2,\hdots,x_{n+1})$ is $i-1$ and the coefficient $c_i\in \Q[x_2,\hdots,x_n]$ of $x_{n+1}^{i-1}$ satisfies $c_i\sim (-1)^{i}i(n+1)^i(n-i)\cdot x_{n+1-i}$. \end{itemize}

 \emph{Proof.} It follows from degree considerations that the highest power of $x_{n+1}$ is $i-1$ and $c_i=A\cdot x_{n+1-i}+\text{decomposables}$.
 It remains to determine the coefficient $A$.
 When expanding $e^{\text{fw}}(\pi)$ using \eqref{EulerClassProjective}, the only relevant contributions are